carrot2/carrot2/carrot2/etc/conf-tomcat/readme.carrot2.txt

     minProcessors="5" maxProcessors="25" enableLookups="false"
     redirectPort="8443" acceptCount="10" debug="0" connectionTimeout="20000"
     URIEncoding="UTF-8" />

+If you use direct Apache connectors (AJP), a similar attribute must be added.

 2. For Google API input component, you need to define 'googleapi.keypool'